Blog

 The problem is that most AI content fails these tests not because it's AI-generated, but because it's generic.
 If you prompt ChatGPT to "write a blog post about X" and publish the output without editing, you're publishing the same slop everyone else is publishing.
 Google's algorithms can spot that pattern, not because they detect AI, but because they detect sameness.

-I've talked to 170+ founders about their SEO strategies.
-The ones who panic about AI detection are shipping generic content.
+In my experience working with hundreds of companies, the ones who panic about AI detection are shipping generic content.
 The ones who rank are infusing first-party data, unique insights, and actual expertise into their content, whether they're using AI to draft it or not.

 If you're worried about getting penalized for using AI, you're asking the wrong question.
 The right question is: "Is this content actually better than what's already ranking?"
 If the answer is no, you have a quality problem, not an AI problem.